-When will your phone get Android O?
-A data-driven guide
+When will your phone get Android 8.0?
+A data-driven Oreo upgrade guide

-With Google's Android O release expected to arrive any week now, the question on everyone's mind is: When will my phone get Android O?
+With Google's Android 8.0 Oreo release now officially out in the wild, the question on everyone's mind is: When will my phone get the upgrade?

 It's a common question here in the land o' Android — and unfortunately, it's become a tough one to answer.
 After years of missed deadlines and broken promises, most Android manufacturers have just stopped making specific commitments altogether.
 (Hey, that's one way to handle it, right?)
 And most of 'em, as I've learned from closely tracking upgrade delivery performance since Android's earliest days, do a pretty shoddy job at getting new software into users' hands.

-So what can you expect when Android O rolls out into the world?
+So what can you expect as Android 8.0 makes its way into the world?
 The truth, by and large, is that no one can say for sure.
 What we can do, however, is look to the various device-makers' recent performance with Android upgrades as a general guide to what sorts of timelines seem likely.

 Now, let's not kid ourselves: A company's priorities can certainly shift, and the past doesn't necessarily dictate the future.
 In broad terms, though, most manufacturers tend to be relatively consistent with how much emphasis they place on timely ongoing software support.
-Looking at a company's recent performance can give you a good overview of how it typically approaches this area — and give you the most data-driven and educated guess you're gonna get about when Android O might realistically reach your device.
+Looking at a company's recent performance can give you a good overview of how it typically approaches this area — and give you the most data-driven and educated guess you're gonna get about when Oreo might realistically reach your device.

-So, enough jibber-jabber: Here's the lowdown on how the major Android manufacturers have done with upgrades for current and previous-gen flagships as of late — and what that suggests when it comes to Android O. (Note that this information is all U.S.-specific and based upon when each upgrade first showed up on any broadly-available-in-the-States model of a particular phone.)
+So, enough jibber-jabber: Here's the lowdown on how the major Android manufacturers have fared with upgrades for current and previous-gen flagships as of late — and what that suggests when it comes to the Android 8.0 Oreo release.
+(Note that this information is all U.S.-specific and based upon when each upgrade first showed up on any broadly-available-in-the-States model of a particular phone.)

 Current flagship performance